Belar/space-cli/readme.md

 **Example commands:**
 `space next` - shows id, launch name, time (scheduled attempted) and available live stream options for the next rocket launch
-`space next -d --tz Asia/Shanghai --lt 5` - shows id, launch name, time (scheduled attempted) converted to CST time zone, name of a rocket, and missions (with type and description) for the next 5 launches
+`space next -v --tz Asia/Shanghai -n 5` - shows id, launch name, time (scheduled attempted) converted to CST time zone, name of a rocket, and missions (with type and description) for the next 5 launches

 ## Settings
 Settings allow you to store preferred values (e.g. time zone) which will be automatically used during [empty] option call.
 Settings can be found in `<user_dir>/.spacecli` dir.